 Probably the best version of the original Pokémon games, FireRed and LeafGreen were the first releases on the Gameboy Advance.
 The sprites are not only better in FireRed and LeafGreen; the gameplay is also less broken.
 I love the original Red and Blue, but those games were barely working.
 There were so many bugs!

-FireRed and LeafGreen don’t have those bugs and instead expands the original games.
+FireRed and LeafGreen don’t have those bugs and instead expand the original games.
 The games incorporate features introduce in following Pokémon games, like breeding and running.
 The remake’s version of classical Pokémon music is phenomenal, and seeing Kanto again is always a delight.
 The Vs. Seeker was also introduced; the Vs. Seeker is a device that allowed you to see which previously fought trainers you can rematch.
 The device allowed you to grind against trainers, which is cool.

 3. Pokémon HeartGold and SoulSilver